programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ## Endnotes

 [^definitions]: CA has a history branching from a number of disciplines, and thus the terminology can be confusing.
-For simplicity, "categories" refers to the types of data being compared (e.g. "members" and "clubs") while each item within those categories (eg. "The Tennis Club" or "John McEnroe") will be an "element" inside that category.
-The quantitaive location of the elements (x and y coordinates) are "data points.
+For simplicity, _categories_ refers to the types of data being compared (e.g. _members_ and _clubs_) while each item within those categories (eg. "The Tennis Club" or "John McEnroe") will be an _element_ inside that category.
+The quantitative location of the elements (x and y coordinates) are _data points_.

 [^leroux]: Brigitte Le Roux and Henry Rouanet, *Multiple Correspondence Analysis* (Los Angeles: SAGE Publications, 2010), pg.
 3;